Corey Peters

-Corey Peters (born June 8, 1988) is an American football nose tackle for the Jacksonville Jaguars of the National Football League (NFL).
-He was drafted by the Atlanta Falcons in the third round of the 2010 NFL Draft.
-He played college football at Kentucky.
+Corey Peters (born June 8, 1988) is an American former professional football player who was a nose tackle in the National Football League (NFL).
+He played college football for the Kentucky Wildcats.
+He was selected by the Atlanta Falcons in the third round of the 2010 NFL draft, and also spent time with the Arizona Cardinals and Jacksonville Jaguars.

-Early years
+Early life

 Peters played high school football for Louisville Central High School, where he was first-team all state.

 College career

-Peters played college football at Kentucky.
+Peters played college football for the Kentucky Wildcats.
 He started two games as a freshman and started 12 games as a sophomore.
 As a junior, he tallied 36 tackles, 10 tackles for loss and four quarterback sacks.
 As a senior Peters had four sacks and twelve tackles for losses.
 Peters was also named second-team All-SEC as a senior.

 Professional career

 Atlanta Falcons

-Peters was drafted by the Atlanta Falcons in the third round, 83rd overall, of the 2010 NFL Draft.
+Peters was selected by the Atlanta Falcons in the third round, 83rd overall, of the 2010 NFL draft.
 The Atlanta Falcons signed Corey Peters to a four-year deal on June 8, 2010.

 On March 4, 2014, Peters and the Falcons agreed on a one-year deal that kept him in Atlanta throughout the 2014 season.

 Arizona Cardinals

 On March 10, 2015, Peters signed a three-year deal with the Arizona Cardinals.
-He tore his left Achilles tendon on August 20, 2015 during practice, and was placed on injured reserve the next day.
+He tore his left Achilles tendon on August 20, during practice, and was placed on injured reserve the next day.

 On December 1, 2017, Peters signed a three-year contract extension with the Cardinals.

 In 2018, Peters started 15 games, recording a career-high 51 tackles and 2.5 sacks.

 In Week 10 of the 2020 season, Peters suffered a season-ending knee injury and was placed on injured reserve on November 19, 2020.

 On August 2, 2021, Peters signed a one-year deal with the Cardinals.